-To help ensure that your arrival in the UK goes as smoothly as possible, we wanted to make you aware of things you need to get through the UK border as securely and quickly as possible.
+To help ensure that your arrival in the UK goes as smoothly as possible, this page contains some important information about what you will need to get through the UK border as securely and quickly as possible.

-We also wanted to provide you with some information on how to get to Nottingham once you arrive in the UK.
+We also want to provide you with some information on how to get to Nottingham once you arrive in the UK.

 Arriving at a UK airport

-Make a note of your UK accommodation details including the address and a phone number and carry this in your hand luggage.
+- Make a note of your UK accommodation details including the address and a telephone number and carry this in your hand luggage.
 This information will be required when you complete your landing card on arrival in the UK.
-Alternatively you can provide the main University address and International Office phone number:
+Alternatively you can provide the main University address and International Office telephone number on your landing card: